dwrlewis/Irregular-Dataset-Join-Concept/README.md

 Datasets could contain a mixture of the types noted above.
 For example an extract could contain both the primary and tertiary data, or be missing certain columns from either.
 The reason for this level of inconsistency was twofold:

-1. The source data came from a multitude of test sites across various countries, so data recording methods were not fully standardised.
+1. The source data came from a multitude of test areas across various countries, so data recording methods were not fully standardised.

 2. A large portion of the data was entered manually into .xlsx files, not extracted